eigerco/axelar-contract-deployments/starknet/docs/gas-service.md

 - The `params` field in `pay_gas` is a string that will be converted to ByteArray and emitted in the event
 - For offline transactions, you'll need to follow up with the signing and broadcasting workflow
 - Make sure to approve the gas service contract to spend your tokens before calling `pay_gas` or `add_gas`

-## Common Test Scenarios

-### Scenario 1: Complete GMP Flow with Gas Payment

-1. Pay gas for the GMP call
-2. Make the actual GMP call through the gateway
-3. Add more gas if needed
-4. Gas collector collects the fees

-### Scenario 2: Refund Flow

-1. Pay gas for a GMP call
-2. Call gets cancelled or fails
-3. Gas collector refunds the user

-### Scenario 3: Multi-token Collection

-1. Multiple users pay gas with different tokens
-2. Gas collector collects all accumulated fees in one transaction